epfl-lara/ScalaZ3/README.md

 Setup steps, for Windows
 ------------------------

-A) Download and install Z3 using the .msi installer.
+A) Download and install Z3 using the .msi installer

 B) Download sbt (see 2 above).